Regulatory actions for July 25, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Microstructure Imaging, Soterix.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bio-Thera, Telix, Tiziana.

 Briefs